MongoPipe/mongopipe-core/README.md

 # Intro
 ![logo](docs/vs.png ) <br>
-MOTO: Database queries should not be hardcoded.
-**Forget hardcoding** of MongoDB aggregation pipelines into your code.
+**Forget hardcoding** of MongoDB aggregation pipelines into your Java code.
 Code is static.
-Business rules are dynamic. <br> A **pipeline is a BSON document, so store it in the database and allow it to evolve.** <br> Usage examples:
+Business rules are dynamic. <br> A Mongo **pipeline is a BSON document, so store it in the database like every other BSON document.** <br> Usage examples:
-* You are doing fraud detection using pipelines, a DBA might like to tune **urgently** some pipelines according to a newly detected fraud risk.
+* You are doing fraud detection using pipelines, a DBA might like to tune **urgently** some pipelines rules according to a newly detected fraud risk.
 * You have an UI and a client or administrator wants to change **easily** the values displayed by a dynamic combo box(pipeline backed), or to add new chart(pipeline backed) without waiting for a dedicated release with the new functionality.
 * You have multiple reports backed by materialized views or pipelines.
 You want to easily change the reports via API.

-Parameterized pipelines running, dynamic pipeline management, versioning and automatic org.mongopipe.core.migration are supported. <br>
+Parameterized pipelines running, dynamic pipeline management, versioning and automatic migration are supported. <br>
-MongoDB pipelines can be used for both **querying and [updating]()** the data.
+MongoDB pipelines can be used for both **querying and updating** the data.

 ## My first pipeline.